YuxiDn/SSPAO2D/README.md

   -o outputs/care2d_supervised
 ```

-The default supervised model is `care2d`.
+The default supervised configuration uses `care2d` as a baseline.
 To use another baseline, replace the `model` section in the config with one of the `configs/model_*.json` examples.

 ## Self-Supervised Training

 Self-supervised training only requires aberrated input images.
-Models used in this mode must return both a restored image and Zernike coefficients; `scare2d` and `picnet2d` satisfy this interface.
+The default self-supervised model is SCARE2D, which predicts both a restored image and Zernike coefficients.
+PICNet2D also satisfies this output interface and can be used as a baseline.

 Edit `configs/self_supervised_2d.json`: